armbrustsamuel/armbrustsamuel.github.io/_publications/2022-06-17-paper-title-number-8.md

 ---

 <h1 align="center">
-  <a>DEEPCADD: A Deep Neural Network for Automatic Detection of Coronary Artery Disease</a>
+  <a>DEEPCADD: A Deep Learning Architecture for Automatic Detection of Coronary Artery Disease</a>
   <br/>
 </h1>